Herne Windmill: History

+On 21 May 2020 the sails were removed during the first lockdown of the COVID-19 pandemic.

 Description

 Herne Mill has a three-storey smock on a two-storey brick base.
 It has four double patent sails carried on a cast-iron windshaft, housed in a Kentish-style cap.
 The mill is winded by a fantail.
 There is a stage at a level between the first and second floor.
 The Brake Wheel is composite, with an iron centre and a wooden rim.
 It drives a wooden compass arm Wallower on a wooden Upright Shaft.
 This carries a wooden compass arm Great Spur Wheel.
 The mill drives three pairs of millstones overdrift.

 New sails were fitted in 2004.
 These measure 33 ft 3+3/4 in long by 5 ft 10+3/4 in wide each, with a total span of 68 ft 8 in.
 The work was carried out by IJP Millwrights of Binfield Heath, Berkshire.

-On May 21, 2020.
-The sails were removed since the first lockdown of the COVID-19 pandemic.